Editorial Ethics

 9. Claim the co-authorship of a text only in case of significant participation and ensure names of authors are listed according to their intellectual input to the research.

-10. Actively participate in peer reviewing, accepting the requests to review, ensuring that the process remains confidential, that the review is constructive and that deadlines are respected.
+10. Actively participate in peer reviewing, accepting the requests to review, rigorously comply with all scientific arbitration instruments (peer review), ensure that the process remains confidential (blind referee), that the review is objective and constructive, suggest any relevant published work that is not cited in the reviewed article, and that deadlines are respected.

 11. Commit to not submitting the same text for publication in more than a peer reviewed publication.